 There many colors and patterns available.
-The tiles normally come in 12x12-inch dimensions, which is larger than many other tiles, meaning that less work is involved to install them.
-Be sure to get tiling that is water resistant and suitable for the job.
+The tiles can come in all shapes and sizes such as the rectangular 12 x 12-inch dimensions, which is larger than many other tiles, meaning that less work is involved to install them.
+Be sure to get tiling that is water-resistant and suitable for the job.

 Step 1 - Make Preparations

 Before you begin, you need a suitable wall surface upon which to fix the tiles.
-Cement board is ideal.
-In some cases, the surface may already be adequate for installing the tiles on.
-Be sure that this surface is completely level and as smooth as possible.
+The cement boards are ideal for this although in some cases, the surface may already be adequate for installing the tiles.
+Be sure that this surface is completely flat and as smooth as possible.

 You should first establish the height of the tiling.
-Bathroom tile does not normally extend to the ceiling.
+Bathroom tiles do not normally extend to the ceiling.
 Many designs have narrower, patterned tiles along the border.
-Define the border line so that you do not have to cut any tiles to fit vertically.
+Define the borderline so that you do not have to cut any tiles to fit vertically.

 Step 2 - Installing the Tiles